hans/hans.github.com/_posts/2016-08-16-solving-language.md

 ## What does it mean to "solve language?"

-Frankly, I'm not even sure what people are trying to say when they talk about "solving language."
+I'm not even sure what people are trying to say when they talk about "solving language."
 It's as vague and underspecified as the quest to "solve AI" as a whole.
 We already have [systems that build investment strategies by reading the news][1], [intelligent personal assistants][2], and [automated